 - Yes.
 We may not always know if there's an outage at your specific location, so it's best to let us know.
 You don't have to call, though.
-You can also report it online or through our mobile site, or text #OUT to 78766.
+You can also report it online, through our mobile site, or text #OUT to 78766.
 You will need to register first by texting #REG to 78766.
 Message and data rates may apply.

 - How can I find the status of an outage without having to call?

 - You can view our online outage map or check our mobile outage map to view the status of an outage.
-For large outages – generally those affecting 1,000 customer or more – we post updates on our Twitter and Facebook pages. more...
+For large outages ¿ generally those affecting 1,000 customers or more ¿ we post updates on our Twitter and Facebook pages. more...

 - When is the estimated restore time updated?

 - Each outage is different.
 We provide updates as we receive additional information from the Operations Dept and the crews for each outage situation.

 - How do I report a street light that is out?